 - " Local Governments.
 Local governments set local building and zoning laws, issue permits, and provide information to local residents and property owners.
 Local governments have a preexisting relationship with their constituents and are attuned to the community's opportunities, needs, and challenges.
-MCE will partner with local governments to conduct outreach to support implementation of its single family program. - Property Owners and Renters/Home Owners Associations (HOA).
+MCE will partner with local governments to conduct outreach to support implementation of its single family program. - " Property Owners and Renters/Home Owners Associations (HOA).
 Property owners are the primary decision makers and funders of expenditures on home improvements, such as energy efficiency improvements.
 MCE must engage them in order to accomplish projects and will benefit from building lasting relationships. - " Contractors/Builders/Designers/Architects/ Engineers.
 Contractors, builders, designers, and architects are key influencers of home owners and make referrals to energy efficiency programs.
-These key players often hold significant delegated authority regarding the energy efficiency and

-- capital improvements to properties.
+These key players often hold significant delegated authority regarding the energy efficiency and capital improvements to properties.
 MCE will provide targeted training opportunities to these players to create a shift in the building industry to better incorporate energy efficient decision making.
-They will also be integral to driving participants to the program. - " Retail Stores/Equipment Manufacturers.
+They will also be integral to driving participants to the program.

+" Retail Stores/Equipment Manufacturers.

 Manufacturers and retail stores can use stocking and display practices to influence consumers' purchasing decisions.
-MCE will work with vendors to optimize these practices for greater adoption of energy efficient equipment. - " Schools/Community Groups.
+MCE will work with vendors to optimize these practices for greater adoption of energy efficient equipment.

+" Schools/Community Groups.
 Schools and community groups will be key partners in engaging residential customers, especially in regards to behavioral tactics and marketing and education efforts.

-Table 5 maps strategies to key partners.
+The table below maps strategies to key partners.
 It is not intended to be fully comprehensive, but rather, a visual representation.